potash/drain/README.md

 ## How does `drain` work?

-`drain` is a pretty lightweight wrapper around `drake`; its core functionality are only a few hundred lines of code.
+`drain` is a pretty lightweight wrapper around `drake`; its core functionality is only a few hundred lines of code.

 ## Steps